MelonCave/meloncave.github.io/ProjectList.md

 ### The Following Are MVP For STAGING

-*20 or AI should be moved to 29 ... to give an open slot to 20*
+*NOTE on re-ordering: As an example, perhaps 29DSL should be moved from 29 to 20, to start pre-prints at 20 ... not that it matters ... there are probably other reorderings, so all reorderings are put off for now*

 * [Christian Spiritual Health](../src/1.Projects/staging/01ChristianSpiritualHealth.md)
 * [Strength Training](../src/1.Projects/staging/02StrengthTraining.md)